Nadino92/aws-s3-bruteforce/README.md

 # Reason
 Companies and individuals, far too often, have public S3 buckets with client data or PII in them.
 Details of my adventures are here: https://www.mattsvensson.com/nerdings/2017/7/27/amazon-s3-bucket-searching-and-scraping

+# Doing it at scale
+If you want to do a bruteforce of bucket names across a character set via a master-worker articture, send me a message.
+I created one as part of a personal project but have yet to document it to the level required to make it a public repo.

 # Use - List
 #Single threaded scan of a given company name<br>
 ./find_public_buckets.py -t 1 -s "This Company Name"